 Texas reports largest single-day increase in coronavirus cases

-The Texas Department of Health reported Saturday there are more than 47,000 confirmed cases of the coronavirus in the state, with over 1,800 new cases reported Saturday.
-It is the largest single-day increase in confirmed cases in Texas since the pandemic began.
+The Texas Department of Health reported Saturday that there are more than 47,000 confirmed cases of the coronavirus in the state, with over 1,800 new cases reported Saturday, as the state ramps up testing in areas that it has declared high risk.
+It's the largest single-day increase in confirmed cases in Texas since the pandemic began.

 There were 33 additional deaths reported Saturday, bringing the total number of fatalities in the Lone Star State to 1,305.